 - Premier’s announcement ceremony for recipients: early February 2020

-- Tour: a 10-day tour overseas study tour exploring Australian military service and culturally significant sites
+- Tour: An overseas study tour exploring Australian military service and culturally significant sites

 Step 1: A selection panel will judge your entry based on: